dustinpfister/blog_posts/_posts/lodash_replace.md

 ### 2.1 - Basic sample of String.replace

-So the above basic example can also be done with the native String.replace like this.
+So the above basic example in the getting start with lodash replace can also be done with the native String replace prototype method.
+I can just call replace off of the string value, and then the string I want to match, then the replacement when it comes to that kind of example.

 ```js
 let str = 'Hello Mr Early Cuyler'.replace('Early Cuyler','Dan Halen');